gioelecrispo/wor/README.md

-# Trajectory Tracing in Complex and Long Static Handwriting
+# Writing Order Recovery in Complex and Long Static Handwriting

 1. [Installation](#installation)
 2. [Run the code](#run-the-code)